aws-samples/amazon-sagemaker-secure-mlops/README.md

 ![service-catalog-launch-product](img/service-catalog-launch-product.png)

 Fill the product parameters with values specific for your environment.
-Provide the valid values for OU ids and the name for the `SetupStackSetExecutionRole` if you would like to enable multi-account model deployment, otherwise keep these parameters empty.
+Provide the valid values for OU ids **OR** for the staging and production account lists and the name for the `SetupStackSetExecutionRole` if you would like to enable multi-account model deployment, otherwise keep these parameters empty.

 Wait until AWS Service Catalog finishes the provisioning of the Data Science environment stack and the product status becomes **Available**.
-The data science environmetn provisioning takes about 20 minutes to complete.
+The data science environment provisioning takes about 20 minutes to complete.

 ![service-catalog-product-available](img/service-catalog-product-available.png)

-Now you provisined the Data Science environment and can start working with it.
+Now you provisioned the Data Science environment and can start working with it.

 ### Cleanup
 First, do the following steps: